-I currently own one very exceptional F1 mini-alpine buck.
-Dark was selected largely based on bloodlines, and he is living up to expectations.
+I currently own one very exceptional proven F1 mini-alpine buck as well as a yearling F2 mini-alpine.
 I do not offer my bucks for stud service to prevent potential disease introduction to my herd.

-My farm is currently home to two F1 mini-alpines, two F1 grade mini-alpines, and one American alpine doe.
+My farm is currently home to two American Alpine, five F1 mini-alpine, and one F2 mini-alpine does.
 Updated images will be provided as they become available.